seenaomi/ansible-provisioning/README.md

 The `vagrant.yml` file has a sample setup for provisioning a VM using vagrant and all the above roles.

+All project-specific changes should be added to copies of template files, which are not tracked.
+* group_vars/all.yml
+* roles/project_specific - MAKE SURE to rename this and add it to gitignore, so it will not be tracked

 Notes on provisioning:
 * CentOS 6.6 does not include a firewall.
 The base role downloads appropriate packages, but the firewall must be set up with `system-config-firewall-tui` over ssh.
 * Make sure to enable SSH, HTTP and HTTPS when setting up the firewall!